Open For Business

 Our economic case comprises a comprehensive evidence base linking LGBTQ+ inclusion to better economic performance.
 The case outlines 27 Propositions across 3 categories of performance that synthesize a broad and fragmented evidence base into a clear and comprehensive economic case for LGBTQ+ inclusion.

-Click here to read the full report, Strengthening the Economic Case.
+Click below to read the full report, Strengthening the Economic Case.

 The evidence shows that open, inclusive and diverse societies are better for economic growth, and that discrimination on the basis of sexual orientation or gender identity can damage long-term economic prospects.